snownontrace/snownontrace.github.io/miraprep.md

 1. Centrifuge at ≥ 13,000 rpm for 10 min to pellet cell debris.

+1. During centrifugation, prepare a new set of 2 mL tubes on a rack and label them.

+1. After centrifugation, pipet 800 µL supernatant into the new tubes.
+Try to avoid precipitates as much as possible.

+1. Centrifuge again at ≥ 13,000 rpm for 5-10 min to pellet carryover precipitates.

     - During the centrifugation, prepare a new set of 2 mL tubes and a set of spin columns following the next 2 steps.
+    - Carryover precipitates appear to be the main source of contamination that will give inflated measurements of DNA concentration.

 1. Arrange a new set of 2 mL tubes on a rack, add 800 µL ethanol into each tube, close the tubes and label them.